 The following information and data has been provided by ECMC from reports provided by or to the U.S. Department of Education.
 References to fiscal year refer to the federal fiscal year that begins on October 1 and ends on September 30 each year.
+As of January 27, 2015, some of the data reported herein was not available for federal fiscal year end September 30, 2014.
 Information for federal fiscal year 2011 includes information for the time period when the guarantee on the loans in the California portfolio had been transferred from CSAC to ECMC.
-Historical information for fiscal year 2010 reflects information provided to the U.S. Department of Education by the prior guarantor or servicer for this portfolio.
+Historical information for the time period 2009-2010 reflects information provided to the U.S. Department of Education by the prior guarantor or servicer for this portfolio.
 ECMC has not verified, and makes no representation as to the accuracy or completeness of, the information compiled by the U.S. Department of Education or as to any calculations other than as required by federal regulation.